Ldev-The-Remaster/ChattingApp/MessagingProtocol.md

 ```
 DO BAN
 TO Forki
-IN league
 WITH
 Advertising is prohibited...
 ```
-> Requests a ban on user with username `Forki`, displaying the message `Advertising is prohibited...` in channel with name `league`
+> Requests a ban on user with username `Forki`, with the reason being `Advertising is prohibited...`

 # Server -> Client
 The server sends messages to the client in a similar way, with a few minor differences.

 ## Details
 - The server should store the username given in the `AUTH` request for the current websocket connection.
 The username can then be used by the server to check for authority level, show message sender names, or to target infractions.
-- When the server receives a `SEND` request from a client, the server should fill in the `FROM` parameter with the username of the sender (stored in the point above) before forwarding the message to all other clients.
+- When the server receives a `SEND` request from a client, the server should fill in the `FROM`, `IN` and `AT` parameters with the username of the sender (stored in the point above), the channel name (defaults to `general-chat` if not provided), and timestamp respectively, before forwarding the message to all clients including the sender as a way to confirm the receiving of the message.

 ## Verb list
 Keeping the details mentioned above in mind, besides performing backend operations, the server is obligated to notify the users using `SEND` WITHOUT a `FROM` parameter to signal that the message is sent from the server.